 Return to Play (RTP) Guidance

-As per the announced government roadmap for the easing of lockdown restrictions organised outdoor sport can re-commence from Monday 29th March 2021 providing the affiliated Counties, Clubs and members follow this guidance to return to play safely.
+As per the government roadmap for the easing of lockdown restrictions, further restrictions have now been lifted.
+From the 17th May 2021 providing the affiliated Counties, Clubs and members follow this guidance to return to play safely.